JuliaS-L/Repo/working_project/julia_blog/YNAB_files/README.md

 in percentage and absolutes
 * !!!
 Total savings category MUST be excluded from spending %
 * Networth Report
+*   allow notes to be added to months
 * Income vs Expense Report
 * biggest payees in amount & transaction
 * savings/needs/wants categorisation